synshop/rtfm/docs/users/FAQ.md

 free to come down to  the shop and acclimate yourself when ever we're open.
 Meet our people, and join in the conversation!

 Using the equipment requires you to be a paying member.
-The dues are set at $50 per month.
+The dues are set at $60 per month.
 For this price, you gain access to all of our equipment during open hours.
-If you eventually become a Vetted Member in good standing, you will have access to the shop and its equipment 24 hours a day 7 days a week.
+If you eventually become a Vetted Member in good standing, you will have access to the shop and its equipment 24 hours a day, 7 days a week.

 ## How to I get involved?